libdemdigital/security-advice/index.md

 - Ensure you have a strong, unique password stored in LastPass
 - Assume that anything you say in Twitter direct messages will one day be public.
 - Take time to go through your past tweets and replies for embarrassing or compromising messages
-- Consider just deleting all messages older than a certain point with [TweetDelete](https://tweetdelete.net/)